pokt-network/wpokt-validator/README.md

 2. **Run the application:**
    Users can execute the program in the following ways:

     a.
+With config updated with the necessary information:

+    ```bash
+    $ go run main.go config.local.yml
+    ```

+    b.
 Using environment variables:

     ```bash
     $ ETH_PRIVATE_KEY="your_eth_private_key" ETH_RPC_URL="your_eth_rpc_url" ... go run main.go config.testnet.yml
     ```

-    b.
+    c.
 Using a `.env` file:

     - Create a `.env` file and add the environment variables in the format `VARIABLE_NAME=VALUE`.
     - Run the app: